What holidays will the library be closed?

 The catalog says the book I want is “To be shelved.”
 What does that mean?

 A status of “To be shelved” means that the book has recently been returned and may not yet be back on the shelf.
 The first place to check for such books is on the shelf where they belong, as the book may have already been shelved.
 If it’s not there, there may be some carts of books waiting to be shelved that you can check out.
-If the book you want is not in any of these places, you may need to try again in a few days, or ask library staff about obtaining a copy from another branch or placing a hold for it.
+If the book you want is not in any of these places, you may need to try again in a few days.

 Questions About Other Library Services